lfmramos/fibonnaci/README.md

 # Recursive Fibonacci

-This repository contains implementations of the Fibonacci sequence using recursion in both Java and Python.
+This repository contains implementations of the Fibonacci sequence using recursion in Java, JavaScript and Python.

 ## Java Implementation